thelightbringer/FrontEndGuide/Questions/Javascript.md

 # JavaScript Interview Questions & Answers

-> Click :star:if you like the project.
-Pull Requests are highly appreciated.

-### Table of Contents

 | No. | Questions |
 |---- | ---------
 |1  | [What are the possible ways to create objects in JavaScript](#what-are-the-possible-ways-to-create-objects-in-javascript) |